General information on income from capital assets

 - disposal of capital assets (“capital gains taxation”)

-If a domestic custodian or paying entity (e.g. a bank) is involved, the income from the capital assets is taxed by way of tax deduction (capital gains tax [Kapitalertragsteuer, KESt]) by the respective entity.
+If a domestic custodian or paying entity (e.g. a bank) or a domestic debtor or service provider (mandatory from 2024) is involved, the income from the capital assets is taxed by way of tax deduction (capital gains tax [Kapitalertragsteuer, KESt]) by the respective entity.
 This means that as a rule this entity (e.g. the bank) is obligated to withhold the tax and pay it to the tax office.
 Depending on the type of income, taxation is either at a special tax rate of 25 % (for interest from savings accounts and giro accounts) or at a special tax rate of 27.5 % (all other capital income).

 If and insofar as no deduction of the capital gains tax can be made due to lack of a domestic custodian or paying entity, e.g. in the case of savings account interest from a foreign bank, but also in the case of sale of GmbH shares, this income must be included into the tax return (assessment).
 However, even in this case taxation is isolated from the rest of the income at the respective special tax rate of 25 % or 27.5 %.